tiloc/faiadashu/doc/sdc-capabilities.md

 Ability to add up the ordinalValue of all choice questions into a total score.

 Total score will be entered into any field which meets one of the following:
-- has extension `sdc-questionnaire-calculatedExpression`
+- has extension `sdc-questionnaire-calculatedExpression` (**regardless of content of the expression!**)
-- has extension `cqf-expression`
+- has extension `cqf-expression` (**regardless of content of the expression!**)
 - is readOnly and has unit `{score}`

+**No true support for FHIRPath or CQL expressions is provided!** Any field which has one of the trigger extensions will have a total score calculcated, regardless of content of the expression!

 ### Response creation
 All detail from the questions in the questionnaire carries over into the Response.